giodc/webba/DATABASE_SCHEMA.md

 ## Overview

-Webbadeploy uses SQLite for data storage with automatic schema migrations.
+WharfTales uses SQLite for data storage with automatic schema migrations.
 The database is located at `/app/data/database.sqlite` inside the Docker container.

 ## Automatic Migrations